splinesreticulating/WellSaid/README.md

 ```
 # --- AI Provider Configuration ---
-# Option 1: OpenAI (Default)
+# OpenAI (Default)
 OPENAI_API_KEY=your_openai_api_key
 OPENAI_MODEL=gpt-4  # or any other OpenAI model
 OPENAI_TEMPERATURE=0.5

-# Option 2: Local Khoj Server (Alternative)
+# Local Khoj Server
-# If you prefer to use a local Khoj server, set these variables.
+# If you happen to have a local Khoj server, set these variables.
-# The application will prioritize Khoj if KHOJ_API_URL is set.
 KHOJ_API_URL=http://127.0.0.1:42110/api/chat # Your Khoj server API URL
 KHOJ_AGENT=your_khoj_agent_name          # The Khoj agent to use